-WARNING: Turn off heater and let cool before servicing.
+WARNING: Turn off heater and let cool before performing any service or maintenance.

-CAUTION: You must keep control areas, burner and circulation air passageways of heater clean.
+ACAUTION: You must keep control areas, burner and circulation air passageways of heater clean.
 Inspect these areas of heater before use.
 Have the heater inspected yearly by a qualified service person.
 Heater may need more frequent cleaning due to excess lent from carpeting, bedding material, pet hair, etc.

-WARNING: Failure to keep the primary air opening(s) of the burner(s) clean may result in sooting and property damage.
+TWARNING: Failure to keep the primary air opening(s) of the burner(s) clean may result in sooting and property damage.